Enterprise Network Monitoring in 2024: 5 Best Practices

 4. Developing and Maintaining a “Single Pane of Glass” Within Your Monitoring Environment

-The single pane of glass concept is nothing new, but it has only become increasingly important for monitoring, especially in sprawling enterprise or service provider environments.
+The single pane of glass concept is nothing new, but it has become increasingly important for monitoring, especially in sprawling enterprise or service provider environments.

 A single pane of glass monitoring approach inoculates against many of these common organizational challenges.
 Such a system effectively incorporates points one through three in our list above and gives that information one place to live where everyone can see and act on it together.